 As stewards of our homes, it is our responsibility to ensure proper nutrition for our family's health.
 In addition, as stewards of the grocery budget, we need to ensure that we get the highest nutritional value for each dollar spend.
-Knowing how to shop, using a list, keeping the kitchen organised so that time and money are not wasted, cooking well and serving appetising nutritional meals are all part of this responsibility.
+Knowing how to shop, using a list, keeping the kitchen organized so that time and money are not wasted, cooking well and serving appetizing nutritional meals are all part of this responsibility.

 Snack food is a waste of grocery money and of nutritional dollars.
 They are a wasted part of your family's caloric intake as well because they provide no nutritional value.
 Better, somewhat healthier snack foods can be made at home.
-Besides the obvious carrot sticks,cookies, squares and desserts can be loaded with fibre, fresh and dried fruit, and less sugar with no loss of taste.
+Besides the obvious carrot sticks,cookies, squares and desserts can be loaded with fiber, fresh and dried fruit, and less sugar with no loss of taste.